tinymce/bedrock/README.md

 # Description

 `bedrock` is a test runner for JavaScript projects.
-Its primary use is to test `bolt` ([github](https://github.com/ephox/bolt), [npm](https://www.npmjs.com/package/@ephox/bolt)) projects, but it also has a `qunit` wrapper.
+Its primary use is to test Javascript projects, but it also has a `qunit` wrapper.
 It can run manually (where the user navigates to the browser themselves), or automatically (where `bedrock` starts the browser and runs the tests automatically).
-Note, in order to run the tests automatically, the appropriate webdrivers need to be installed and available.
-For more information on setting up webdrivers, see [here](https://www.npmjs.com/package/selenium-webdriver).
+Note, in order to run the tests automatically, the appropriate web-drivers need to be installed and available.
+For more information on setting up web-drivers, see [here](https://www.npmjs.com/package/selenium-webdriver).

 # Installation